Sven and Ebba-Christina Hagberg Prize

 The purpose of the Sven and Ebba-Christina Hagberg Foundation is to stimulate and foster scientific research within the medical and biochemical fields respectively.
 Each year, an award is made of a personal prize as well as financial support to young researchers who have distinguished themselves in their particular field.

 The foundation’s grant and prize, in alternate years, go to the two different categories of medicine and biochemistry.
 Where questions of nomination for the awards are concerned, the Foundation collaborates with the Royal Swedish Academy of Sciences (Kungliga Vetenskapsakademien) and Karolinska Institutet.

 Sven Hagberg (1894-1961) was a graduate engineer and cereal chemist.
 He developed a new method for measuring the baking characteristics of flour.
 This method, called the "Hagberg Falling Number", is now in use the world over.
 Ebba-Christina Hagberg (1900-1972) was involved in organisational work and shared her husband’s interest in foreign cultures.
 The couple had no children of their own but bequeathed their property to the Foundation.

 2014 – Emma Andersson and Robert Månsson

 Emma Andersson was awarded the prize for her work concerning how the Wnt and Notch signalling pathways control differentiation and morphogenesis during embryonic development.
 It is important to gain an understanding of these signalling pathways, since a range of diseases can arise when they do not function properly during development.
 Dr Andersson is doing important research into Alagille syndrome, a genetic disorder that arises in early childhood and affects the liver, heart and kidney.

-Robert Månsson is awarded the prize for his work concerning early haematopoiesis and three-dimensional genomic architecture, and the relationship between this higher order genomic organization of genes and transcriptional regulation.
+Robert Månsson was awarded the prize for his work concerning early haematopoiesis and three-dimensional genomic architecture, and the relationship between this higher order genomic organization of genes and transcriptional regulation.
 He is particularly interested in genes that are involved in the development of blood cells.
 The overall aim of his work is to gain a greater understanding of normal blood cell development why some genetic mutations cause blood cancers.

 2012 – Pernilla Lagergren and Rickard Sandberg